MicrosoftDocs/win32/desktop-src/direct3dhlsl/dx-graphics-hlsl-unpacking-packing-dxgi-format.md

 > [!Note]
 > The \_inexact-type function uses shader instructions that do not have high enough precision to give the exact answer.
-The alternative function uses a lookup table stored in the shader to give an exact SRGB-&gt;float conversion.
+The alternative function uses a lookup table stored in the shader to give an exact SRGB->float conversion.